Wake up, people! Toner recycling can save our planet! Mother Earth needs us!

 Cartridges A Culprit

 Cartridges are made of a complex blend of plastics, metals, foam, ink, and toner.
 As a result, these components cannot be easily be separated, and are not suited for general collection programs.
-However, many unused toner cartridges can be sold for cash.
+However, many unused toner cartridges can be sold for cash to a toner buyer.

 More than 375 million printer cartridges are thrown away each year.
 It’s tragic, considering a single cartridge takes a hundred years or more to fully break down.
 Keeping cartridges out of land fills is essential.
 Electronic waste is the fastest growing type of waste, and one of the most toxic.